wimlds/nyc-2018-scikit-sprint/workflow.md

 1. Explore and fix issue.
 This will take the majority of time (!)

-## PART C:  Committing change, Running tests, Submitting PR
+## PART C:  Committing change and Submitting PR

 1. Make updates to file
 2. Create feature branch